aglushkov/serega/README.md

 ### Plugin :depth_limit

-Helps to secure from malicious queries that require to serialize too much or from accidental serializing of objects with cyclic relations.
+Helps to secure from malicious queries that serialize too much or from accidental serializing of objects with cyclic relations.

 Depth limit is checked when constructing a serialization plan, that is when